 Year level and subject related camps are an exciting part of our programme at Tyndale Christian School Strathalbyn.
-The experience of spending time away from the regular classroom is invaluable in providing opportunities for students to engage with one another and learn in a practical hands on way.
-We combine some year levels to meet the minimum numbers required by several camp sites.
+The experience of spending time away from the regular classroom is invaluable in providing opportunities for students to engage with one another and learn in a practical hands-on way.
+Some year levels are combined to strengthen relationships and build community.

 Year 3 and 4